armendp/Loan_Performance_Analysis/README.md

 ![Current Collections](https://user-images.githubusercontent.com/74626307/122156587-428d1f00-ce37-11eb-8545-b74b6f2a35fa.png)

 The data analyzed does not provide the sum of principle payments made on the loans.
-To find principle paid, I took the total loan amount of non-charged-off loans and subtracted ending balance of January 2021.
+To find principle paid, I took the total loan amount of non-charged-off loans and subtracted ending balances as of January 2021.
 I found current interest paid by adding up cumulated interest.